 Sarabjit Singh KC succeeds in tax case in the Court of Appeal - Dec 2022

-Sarabjit (Sab) Singh KC specialises in tax, including the interface between tax and public law, and clinical negligence.
-He is ranked as a leading silk by both Chambers and Partners and the Legal 500, and has been described in those directories as “very persuasive”, “very insightful and can articulate complex concepts in an easy to digest way” and “a very compelling advocate”, whose “drafting is fantastic” and whose “performances in conference impress”.
+Sarabjit (Sab) Singh KC specialises in tax, including the interface between tax and public law.
+He is ranked as a leading silk in tax by both Chambers and Partners and the Legal 500, and has been described in those directories as “very persuasive”, “very insightful and can articulate complex concepts in an easy to digest way” and “a very able and compelling advocate”, whose “drafting is fantastic”, whose “technical skills and written submissions are excellent” and whose “performances in conference impress”.
 Sab also specialises in public law in its own right, and frequently appears in public law and tax cases in the highest courts, including regular appearances in the Court of Appeal and Supreme Court.

 Prior to becoming a silk, Sab was appointed to each of the Attorney General’s A, B and C panels, and it was through his work on the panels that Sab represented government departments and others in the most complex and high-profile cases in his areas of practice.
 His excellence in advocacy in the higher courts was recognised by his appointment as Queen’s Counsel in 2018, whilst still in his thirties.

-Sab has appeared in some of the most heavyweight cases in tax and public law in the last few decades, as outlined in the description of his practice in each of those areas below.
-He continues to act both for and against the government in high-profile tax and public law matters.
+Sab has appeared in some of the most heavyweight cases in tax and public law in the last few decades, as outlined in the description of his practice in each of those areas below, and he continues to act in high-profile tax and public law matters.

-Unusually for someone who practices in tax and public law, Sab also specialises in clinical negligence, and as a silk has acted in a number of catastrophic birth injury and other cases.
+Unusually for someone who specialises in tax and public law, Sab also practises in clinical negligence and personal injury, and as a silk has acted in a number of catastrophic birth injury and other cases.
 He is valued for his careful and high-quality pleadings and advocacy, as well as his tactful manner with clients.

 Tax & Duties

-- Mainpay Ltd v HMRC : Instructed as lead counsel in appeal before Court of Appeal on whether a supply is of exempt medical care (Upper Tribunal decision at UKUT 270 (TCC)).
+- Mainpay Ltd v HMRC EWCA Civ 1620: Succeeded as lead counsel in Court of Appeal on whether a supply was of exempt medical care.

 - HMRC v Kishore EWCA Civ 1565: Acted as lead counsel for HMRC in case in the Court of Appeal on the correct approach in the tax tribunal to abuse of process and Article 6 of the ECHR in the context of a previous struck out appeal.